junxit/us-congress-bills-110/metadata.md

 - 2007-05-01 — Ms. Woolsey moved to suspend the rules and agree to the resolution, as amended.
 - 2007-05-01 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H4219)
 - 2007-05-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H4219)
+- 2007-05-02 — Received in the Senate and referred to the Committee on the Judiciary.